khred/IDSM-Tutorial-Group-5/ISDM Project.md

 				<p><strong>Gain</strong></p>
 			<td width="481">
 		          <p>
-                    - want to have more customers <br />
+                    - Want to have more customers <br />
-                    - stablish long-term cooperation with customers <br />
+                    - Establish long-term cooperation with customers <br />
                     - Each phone call does not need to waste too much time <br />
-                    - Higher performance，Get more commission
+                    - Higher performance so that I can get higher commission
                 </p>
 			</td>
 		</tr>